cancerDHC/ccdhmodel/model/schema/README.md

-# Directory for schemas
+# Directory for LinkML schemas

-This readme is to keep the position occupied
+LinkML schemas for the CRDCH are stored in this directory.